-See you at the 2018 Overcoming Racism Conference!
+Thanks to all who participated in the 2018 Overcoming Racism Conference!
 Save the dates for 2019: November 14 and 15, 2019 at Metropolitan State University, St. Paul – Presented by the Facilitating Racial Equity Collaborative (FREC)

 In spite of broken treaties, in spite of redlining, in spite of Rondo, in spite of Philando Castille and Jamar Clark, in spite of anti-immigration laws, in spite of voter suppression efforts, in spite of the school-to-prison pipeline, in spite of rising Islamophobia, in spite of the Dakota Access Pipeline and Enbridge Line 3 …